sksavant/sksavant.github.com/resume.md

         colleges.
 Users specify their courses, we scrape their required books and present the best ways to buy them online.

-    -   Wrote the backend using PHP, MySQL, Propel ORM, and some Python.
+    -   Wrote the MVC backend using PHP, MySQL, Propel ORM, and some Python.

 *   *Student Research Assistant* at AIFB, Karlsruhe Institute of Technology